Ahmed Habib Ki Betiyan

-Ahmed Habib Ki Betiyan was a daily Pakistani soap opera broadcast by Hum TV.
+Ahmed Habib Ki Betiyan is a Pakistani soap opera television series broadcast by Hum TV.
 It was directed by Nadeem Siddique and written by Sheema Kamal.
 Shabbir Jan, Sajal Aly, Anum Fayyaz, and Kiran Haq portrayed some of the main characters.

-The show was also broadcast by Hum Sitaray in 2016, while in 2019, it aired in the UK on Hum Europe.
+The show was also broadcast by Hum Sitaray in 2016, and in the UK on Hum Europe in 2019.